 Multi-channel analytics integrates data from all channels and does conversion attribution on collated data.
 In today’s dynamic business environments, insights can crop in from multiple sources simultaneously and data is used best when it is shared across disciplines.
 By using multi-channel analytics, as a marketer you can integrate data from various channels and sources to evaluate the behavior of leads that convert to customers.

-KPIs are the building blocks of your strategy – the best of the analytics tools cannot guarantee you right data and dashboards if your KPIs are not planned well.
-The KPIs have to structured:
+KPIs are the building blocks of your strategy – the best of the analytics tools cannot guarantee you the right data and dashboards if your KPIs are not planned well.
+The KPIs have to be structured:

 Your users would be able to provide the right analytical insight for your business if the above is taken care of.

 Testing is a technique that helps you identify ways to improve your website performance and help you to retain your customers.
 Some kinds of testing methods that you can use are: